 How to Gather Sufficient Evidence

 Gathering sufficient evidence is a crucial step in building a strong wrongful death case.
 This evidence will help establish the negligence of the responsible party and the extent of the damages suffered by the deceased’s family.
-Some pieces of evidence to collect may include:

 - Police reports and accident scene photographs